Yevdokiya Nagrodskaya

 Yevdokiya Nagrodskaya (Евдокия Нагродская; 1866–1930), was a Russian novelist in fin-de-siècle Russia whose first novel was titled The Wrath of Dionysus.
 Her debut novel was published in 1910 and explored the theme of her perception of "sexual identity and gender roles" of men and women in Russia.
 It was very popular in pre-revolutionary Russia among the middle-class people and was controversial.
 The novel was so popular that it was reprinted 10 times and translated into French, Italian and German.
 It was also made into a silent movie with erotic content.

-The Wrath of Dionysus was translated into English only in 1997 at the initiative of Louise McReynolds, a professor of history, in particular of Russian culture, at the University of Hawaii.
-It was published by the Indiana University Press and co-won the Heldt Prize in 1998.
+The Wrath of Dionysus was translated into English in 1997 at the initiative of Louise McReynolds, a professor of history, and Russian culture, at the University of Hawaii.
+It was published by Indiana University Press and co-won the Heldt Prize in 1998.

 Life

 Yevdokiya Nagrodskaya was born as Evdokiia Apollonovna Golovacheva in Russia in 1866.
 Her mother was Avdotya Panaeva, a writer of fiction and memoirs who co-edited the journal Sovremennik (1848–63), and her father was Apollon Golovachev, a journalist.

 She was later married and migrated to France after the publication of her novels.
 Later her novels were not popular in Russia.